Environmental & climate protection

 UN Goals Environment & climate protection

-Our commitment to environmental protection is also reflected by our quality management system, which regulates our operations the world over.
-We are certified according to ISO 14001 and RCMS in 59 consolidated companies.
+Our commitment to environmental protection is also reflected in our worldwide Quality Management System.
+In 2021, 61 consolidated companies were certified according to ISO 14001 or Responsible Care Management System (RCMS); that was two more than in the previous year.
 ISO 14001 is an internationally recognized standard developed by the International Organization for Standardization (ISO).
 It defines requirements designed to help organizations establish, implement, maintain and continuously improve their environmental management systems.
 RCMS certification serves the comparable purpose and function for our American production sites.

 The increased number of new contracts based on applications with positive effects on the environment include, among other things:

 - Increase in applications and installations with oxyfuel in Europe, especially in the non-ferrous and glass segments

 - Continued implementation of cryocondensation units

 - Further development of oxyfuel and hydrogen-oxygen combustion technology, both in the company’s own competence center and through sponsored R&D projects

 Examples of gas applications with a positive environmental impact realized in 2021 include:

 In addition, the installation of on site units that produce industrial gases eliminated the need for some bulk deliveries, thereby reducing emissions by 4,800 metric tons of CO2e in the financial year 2021.
 That represents an additional 14-percent reduction relative to 2020 – despite growth that was observed in the context of increasingly dynamic activity overall.